snd/waechter/README.md

 null
 ```

-keys not present in the schema are not allowed:
+keys that are not present in the **schema** are not allowed in the data:

 ```javascript
 > validateUser({